theupdateframework/specification/tuf-spec.md

   timestamp, snapshot, targets, or delegated targets metadata.
 The attacker's goal is to cause clients to refuse to update the metadata later because the attacker's listed metadata version number (possibly MAX_INT) is greater than the new valid version.
-To recover from a fast-forward attacks after the repository has been compromised and recovered, certain metadata files need to be deleted as specified in this section.
+To recover from a fast-forward attack after the repository has been compromised and recovered, certain metadata files need to be deleted as specified in this section.
 If a delegated targets file is subjected to a fast-forward attack, the snapshot role's keys should be replaced.
 Please see